-656.403 Obligations of self-insured employer.
-(1) A self-insured employer directly assumes the responsibility for providing compensation due subject workers and their beneficiaries under this chapter.
+- 656.403 Obligations of self-insured employer.
+(1) A self-insured employer directly assumes the responsibility for providing compensation due subject workers and their beneficiaries under this chapter. - (2) The claims of subject workers and their beneficiaries resulting from injuries while employed by a self-insured employer

-- (2) The claims of subject workers and their beneficiaries resulting from injuries while employed by a self-insured employer shall be handled in the manner provided by this chapter.
-A self-insured employer is subject to the rules of the Director of the Department of Consumer and Business Services with respect to such claims. - (3) Security deposited by a self-insured employer shall not relieve any such employer from full and primary responsibility for claims administration and payment of compensation under this chapter.
-This subsection applies to a self-insured employer even though the self-insured employer insures or reinsures all or any portion of risks under this chapter with an insurance company authorized to do business in this state or with any other insurer with whom insurance can be placed or secured pursuant to ORS 744.305 to 744.405 (1985 Replacement Part).

-(4) When a self-insured employer is a worker leasing company required to be licensed pursuant to ORS 656.850 and 656.855, the company also shall comply with the worker leasing company regulatory provisions of ORS chapters 656 and 737 and with such rules as may be adopted pursuant to ORS 656.726 and 731.244 for the supervision and regulation of worker leasing companies.
+- (3) Security deposited by a self-insured employer shall not relieve any such employer from full and primary responsibility for claims administration and payment of compensation under this chapter.
+This subsection applies to a self-insured employer even though the self-insured employer insures or reinsures all or any portion of risks under this chapter with an insurance company authorized to do business in this state or with any other insurer with whom insurance can be placed or secured pursuant to ORS 744.305 to 744.405 (1985 Replacement Part). - (4) When a self-insured employer is a worker leasing company required to be licensed pursuant to ORS 656.850 and 656.855, the company also shall comply with the worker leasing company regulatory provisions of ORS chapters 656 and 737 and with such rules as may be adopted pursuant to ORS 656.726 and 731.244 for the supervision and regulation of worker leasing companies.
 [1975 c.556 §26 (enacted in lieu of 656.401); 1981 c.854 §26; 1993 c.628 §7]

-$\pmb{656.405}$ [1965 c.285 §75 (1); 1967 c.359 §700; repealed by 1975 c.556 §54]
+$\bf 656.405$ [1965 c.285 §75 (1); 1967 c.359 §700; repealed by 1975 c.556 §54]

-- 656.407 Qualifications of insured employers.
-(1) An employer shall establish proof with the Director of the Department of Consumer and Business Services that the employer is qualified either: - (a) As a carrier-insured employer by causing a guaranty contract issued by a guaranty contract insurer to be filed with the director; or - (b) As a self-insured employer by establishing proof that the employer has an adequate staff qualified to process claims promptly and has the financial ability to make certain the prompt payment of all compensation and other payments that may become due to the director under this chapter - (2) Except as provided in subsection (3) of this section, a self-insured employer shall establish proof of financial ability by depositing in a depository, designated by the director, money, government securities or other surety which the director may, by rule, determine acceptable.
-The money, securities or other surety shall be in an amount reasonably sufficient to insure payment of compensation and other payments that may become due to the director but not less than the employer's normal expected annual claim liabilities and in no event less than \$100,000.
-In arriving at the amount of money, securities or other surety required under this subsection, the director may take into consideration the financial ability of the employer to pay compensation and other payments and probable continuity of operation.
-The money, securities or other surety so de-posited shall be held by the director to se-cure the payment of compensation for injuries to subject workers of the employer and to secure other payments that may become due from the employer to the director under this chapter.
-Moneys so deposited shall be deposited with the State Treasurer in an account separate and distinct from the General Fund.
+- 656.407 Qualifications of insured employers; rules.
+(1) An employer shall establish proof with the Director of the Department of Consumer and Business Services that the employer is qualified either: - (a) As a carrier-insured employer by causing a guaranty contract issued by a guaranty contract insurer to be filed with the director; or - (b) As a self-insured employer by establishing proof that the employer has an adequate staff qualified to process claims promptly and has the financial ability to make certain the prompt payment of all compensation and other payments that may become due to the director under this chapter. - (2) Except as provided in subsection (3) of this section, a self-insured employer shall establish proof of financial ability by providing security that the director determines acceptable by rule.
+The security must be in an amount reasonably sufficient to insure payment of compensation and other payments that may become due to the director but not less than the employer's normal expected annual claim liabilities and in no event less than \$100,000.
+In arriving at the amount of security required under this subsection, the director may take into consideration the financial ability of the employer to pay compensation and other payments and probable continuity of operation.
+The security shall be held by the director to secure the payment of compensation for injuries to subject workers of the employer and to secure other payments that may become due from the employer to the director under this chapter.
+Moneys received as security under this subsection shall be deposited with the State Treasurer in an account separate and distinct from the General Fund.
 Interest earned by the account shall be credited to the account.
 The amount of security may be increased or decreased from time to time by the director.